 Cloves to regulate blood sugar levels

 Having cloves after meals can help regulate your blood sugar levels.
 When you chew on them after a meal, it not only helps freshen your mouth but also kills bacteria.
-The more you bite on it, the more extract gets out of that clove and into your system helping you with your blood sugar levels.
+The more you bite on it, the more extract gets out of that clove and into your system, helping you with your blood sugar levels—one of the many lesser-known health benefits of cloves.

 Clove for skin and hair